I have spent much of my life moving between the edges of systems and the institutions that govern them.

 Co-founder, Connecting for Change LLC

-Ecosystem intelligence services: network mapping, structural analysis, and sentiment analytics for organizations working on water, conservation, and philanthropy.
+Systems strategy, network analysis, and ecosystem intelligence for organizations working across water, conservation, philanthropy, infrastructure, and public systems.

 Board Member, The Green AI Foundation

-501(c)(3) nonprofit at the intersection of artificial intelligence and environmental sustainability.
+Supporting work at the intersection of artificial intelligence, systems thinking, and environmental sustainability.

 Previously